shukyp/Linux-US-Services/README-Tech.md

-# Linux-User-Space / Tech Info
+# Linux-US-OS-Services / Tech Info

+Linux-US-OS-Services stands for Linux User-Space services offered by the Linux kernel.

 The code is sperated to modules, each covers a different topic.